-If a project plan or exposure monitoring determines that the use of a respirator is required to adequately safeguard employees, all employees shall be trained, medically evaluated, fitted, and supplied with the appropriate respirator for the job.
-An employee will not be allowed to purchase or furnish their own respirator.
+If a project plan or exposure monitoring determines that the use of a respirator is required to adequately safeguard employees, all employees shall be trained, medically evaluated, fitted and supplied with the appropriate respirator for the job.
+At no time will an employee be allowed to purchase or furnish his or her own respirator.